ecphp/php-intro/src/interfaces.md

 ---

+As an object can implements multiple interfaces at the same time, it is very important to keep your interfaces as small as possible, so they can be reused and you'll be able to have maximum flexibility composing your objects.

 It is very important to remember that an interface describe a behavior.

-As an object can implements multiple interfaces at the same time, it is very important to keep your interfaces as small as possible, so they can be reused.

-Keep in mind that they must describe a behavior first.